dkeners/AutoVisualizer/README.md

 - If no images are generated check the following:
   - Make sure that Automatic1111 is running with the `--api` argument.
   - Check the IP that Automatic1111 is running on, default is `http://127.0.0.1:7860`, if it is different update it using the Address component.
+- If ControlNet is not working check the following:
+  - Make sure ControlNet is installed, check the version is "2" using the *future* component ControlNet_Version.
+  - Make sure [ControlNet models](https://huggingface.co/lllyasviel/ControlNet) are downloaded.
 - Currently both prompt and negative prompt need inputs to run.

 ## License